ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-11.jpg" /></td>

-<td>**Audits Panel:** is used to analyze a page as it loads.
+<td><strong>Audits Panel:</strong> is used to analyze a page as it loads.
 Once a page has finished loading, the audit provides suggestions and optimizations for decreasing page load time and increase perceived (and real) responsiveness.
 For example, it might suggest that a developer “Remove unused CSS rules” or “Combine external JavaScript” in an effort to optimize network utilization and page performance.</td>

 </tr>